OnePoint618/vnpforth/README.md

 perhaps just a warning beacon as something *not* to try for themselves.

-Anyway, with that said, the following is the README I wrote that describes how to buildand how to use this thing.
+Anyway, with that said, the following is the README I wrote that describes how to build and how to use this thing.
 Have fun -- if "fun" is the right word to use here ...

 ### Introduction